MusabAbdullah01/Simple_Quadruped_Robot_Mechanical_Design/README.md

-# 🐾 Simple Quadruped Robot Mechanical Design & Simulation
+# 🐾 Simple Quadruped Robot Mechanical Design

 An engineering project focused on designing and simulating a simple quadruped robot (robotic dog) that mimics natural animal locomotion, analyzing mechanical stability, load distribution, degrees of freedom, and motor selection.